itsmaclol/macscript/README.md

 PS: Do NOT use the script on [my cdn](https://cdn.planks.ml/scripts) because it is broken and very old.

-PS 2.0: macscript-gui is currently in beta.
+PS 2.0: macscript, macscript-gui is currently in beta.
 Expect issues.

 macn1x (bootable Linux distro for macscript) is coming soon.